databrary/policies/investigator-agreement.md

 I agree to follow all relevant national, state, and local laws and regulations that pertain to the use of research *Data*.

-I agree to complete training in research ethics involving human participants.
+I have completed training in research ethics involving human participants and am eligible to conduct research with human participants at my Institution.
 The training must be offered by an official research ethics training entity and acceptable to my *Institution’s Institutional Review Board*.
-I agree to keep current my research ethics training certification.

 I agree to follow Databrary's [Best Practices in Data Security](best-practices.md) for any information I draw from Databrary or collect to contribute to Databrary.